hostops/Always-free-kubernetes/k3s-cluster/README.md

 In this example an extra variable is used:

+* k3s_nodes list of objects with properties:
+ - name = Name of instance
+ - shape  = Shape of instance
+ - image_id =  Id of image
+ - k3s_role = "server" or "agent"
+ - ocpus =  number of ocpus
+ - memory = available memory
+ - private_ip = private_ip of instance
+ - boot_volume_size_in_gbs = Boot volume size (min 50GiB
+ By default this is configured to use all available memory and ocpus.
+2 Arm and 2 Amd instances.

 * k3s_server_private_ip, private ip address that will be associated to the k3s-server
 * fault_domains, this variable is a list of fault domains where our instance pool will deploy our instances
-* instance_pool_size, number of instances to launch in the instance pool.
-Number of k3s agents to deploy
-* k3s_token, token used to install the k3s cluster
+* k3s_token, token used to install the k3s cluster.
+Should match regex [a-z0-9]{29}-[a-z0-9]{22}
 * install_longhorn, boolean value, if true (default) will install [longhorn](https://longhorn.io/) block storage
 * longhorn_release, longorn release version